vladbph/cymatix-doc/README.md

 This prefix should be used for self-contained deduction, meaning it has all information needed to make confident conclusion, plus no further deduction should rely on it.

 * ## `I$` prefix.
-Clean previous history and restart command `I$` prefix should be used if current deduction suggests that the previous history must not be kept any longer. ___Current deduction is saved in the history.___ Think of this command's effect as 'Tertis' effect.
+Clean previous history and restart command The prefix should be used if current deduction suggests that the previous history must not be kept any longer. ___Current deduction is saved in the history.___ Think of this command's effect as 'Tertis' effect.

 # Idioms interpretation.
 Intent prefix `$`